 At The Startup CFO, we are passionate about sharing good startup practices to help budding entrepreneurs on their journey to thrive and succeed.
-In this post, we are going to look at the top mistakes made by entrepreneurs when launching a startup.
+In this post, we are going to look at the top 10 mistakes when launching startups.
 While some of these mistakes seem obvious, they are often overlooked and require serious thought when building up a business that can truly succeed.
 Let’s take a look at some of the most common errors and how to avoid them.

 1. Don’t let a name hold you back